 by Adam Warner | February 11, 2010 10:00 am

-A reader recently asked about how after market trading affects options on expiration Friday since options technically expire at 11:59 a.m. on the following Saturday.
+A reader recently asked about how after market trading affects options on expiration Friday since technically options expire at 11:59 p.m. on the following Saturday.

 The reader wrote: “Some strategies call for allowing ITM options to be exercised and, for others, expecting their ITM options to expire worthless, thus allowing them to keep the premium, find out on Monday that after hours trading drove the options OTM.
 I am constantly reading up on options, and I find it misleading when people say options expire on Friday, ignoring what can happen to your position after hours.